-The Bushmasters team consists of staff from the UK and guides from Amerindian communities in the Guyanese jungle.
+The Bushmasters team consists of staff from the UK and guides from Amerindian communities in the Guyanese jungle, as well as trusty ole sea dogs in Belize and amazing Bedu tribesman in Jordan.
 Some of the more prominent figures are outlined below:

 Ian Craddock was a British Army officer who served in the Infantry and Special Forces for 10 years.
 He first moved to Guyana in 2002 organising jungle expeditions for a British conservation charity.
 Prior to that he has lived in London, Cyrpus, The Falklands, Jordan and Belize.Ian has completed a variety of specialist courses from Combat Survival Instructor to Military Mountaineering and Climbing instructor.
 He has taken part in exercises and operations in a host of countries around the world from the Gulf to the Falkland Islands, from North America to the Indian Himalayas – where he jointly led a joint Anglo-Indian team on the first successful ascent of Mt Tingchen Khan.
 He did spend a couple of years trying to do the city life in London, but got dragged back to the outdoors quite easily!
 Each year Ian spends about 75% of his time in the jungle, on desert islands or in the Arabian Desert.
 The rest of the time he’s planning how to get back there!

 Sarah Jones has lived in Guyana since 2003.
 She spent two years working for an expedition company, providing back-up support, planning extended expedition programmes and working on the PR for the company in Guyana before in 2005 she set up Bushmasters with Ian.